Exploring the Best ClickLearn Alternatives?

 • Analyze your user experience and fix areas of friction with cohort analysis, user flow analysis, journey mapping, and customer event tracking.

-• Track which resources users are engaging the most and identify new support resources that you need to create based on insights collected from your users’ unresolved support searches or friction points.
+• Track which resources users are engaging with the most and identify new support resources that you need to create based on insights collected from your users’ unresolved support searches or friction points.

 • Create in-app surveys to collect feedback via NPS surveys, polls, and text quizzes.